NimaNaghibi143/HTTP-Parser-Server/README.md

 request-line = method SP request-target SP HTTP-version
 ```

-- `Note:` SP means "single space"
+**Note:** SP means "single space"

-- `Note:` There is a note we should remember when parsing the strings in the http realm.
+**Note** There is a note we should remember when parsing the strings in the http realm.
    new line in the http is \r\n not \n!
    but this is not ture all the time inside of the RFC! if the first line of the request is
    separated by \n you must assume that all following lines are separated by \n.

-## Phase 10:
+## Phase 10

 ### Parsing a Stream